Where’s the Return on Analytics?

 So, how SHOULD value be created?
 We believe the Return on Analytics should be big and fast.
 More than 20 to 1.
 Faster than a year.
 And, we believe Return on Analytics should be based on tangible goals, not magical thinking.
 Return on Analytics should be transparent; you should be able to clearly see cause and effect.

 Transparency will help illuminate new business models (XaaS, or other).
-Generating new value after you are already capturing value has a much better NPV than “someday” and is much lower risk than betting on the unproven.
+Generating new value after you are already capturing value has a much better NPV than “someday” and is a much lower risk than betting on the unproven.

 The Disney song was written for Snow White by Frank Churchill and Larry Morey, in 1934.
 Their Snow White was NOT hoping for some random prince “someday.”
 Morey’s lyrics are about the return of the prince she already knew.

 To be happy forever I know…

 So, to earn a Rapid return on Analytics we suggest three things;